The Stefan problem and free targets of optimal Brownian martingale transport: Consistency with the Stefan problem

 \begin{remark} Note that the weak solution for $(St_1)_{\nu}$ or $(St_2)_{\nu}$ requires specifying not only the initial data $\eta_0$ but the initial domain $E$ to be solved as an initial-value problem.
 With this information we can find a unique solution of $(St_2)$ by comparison principle, for instance see \cite{AL83}.
 On the other hand, even with specified $\eta_0$ and $E$, $(St_1)$ can exhibit a high degree of non-uniqueness, as we will see in Section~\ref{sec:nonuniqueness}. \end{remark}

-\begin{theorem} Let $\mu,\nu\in L^1(\R^d)$, and assume that $\nu>a>0$ for some constant $a$ in its support.
+\begin{theorem} Let $\mu,\nu$ be compactly supported and satisfy \eqref{assumption_measure}.
 Let $(\eta,\rho)$ be the associated Eulerian flow given in Definition~\ref{Eulerian} for either (I) or (II).
-If the optimal stopping time associated with $(\mu, \nu)$ is strictly positive, the following holds: \begin{itemize} \item[(a)] For (I), $\eta$ is a weak solution $(St_1)_{\nu}$ with initial data $(\mu, E)$, where $E$ is a set containing the support of $\nu$. \\ \item[(b)] For (II), $\eta$ is a weak solution $(St_2)_{\nu}$ with initial data $(\mu, E)$ where $E$ is the support of $\mu$. \end{itemize} \end{theorem}
+If the optimal stopping time {\red $\tau$} associated with $(\mu, \nu)$ is strictly positive, the following holds: \begin{itemize} \item[(a)] For (I), $\eta$ is a weak solution $(St_1)_{\nu}$ with initial data $(\mu, E)$, where $E$ is a set containing the support of $\nu$. \\ \item[(b)] For (II), $\eta$ is a weak solution $(St_2)_{\nu}$ with initial data $(\mu, E)$ where $E$ contains the support of $\mu$. \end{itemize} \end{theorem}